Program Admission Requirements

 Pre-Admission Information Sessions

 Interested in the Respiratory Care program?
-Students are required to attend a Health Related Professions program Information Session before seeing a Student Services Center advisor about entering this program.
+Students are required to attend an Allied Health Programs Information Session before seeing a Student Services Center advisor about entering this program.
 These sessions provide important information about program eligibility, requirements, costs and more.

 Applying for Program Admission